Michael-Perna/NTRIP_Client/README.md

 NTRIP client for Swisspos,

-- **swipos_Michael.py**:        This Script does the connection between a serial port and a ntrip caster.
+- **swipos.py**:        This Script does the connection between a serial port and a ntrip caster.
 It find the GGA message from the NMEA output of a GNSS receiver and send it to  the ntrip caster.
 Once it receive the RTCM message it send it back to the GNSS receiver.
+This is à fully working version of NTRIPCaster which however suffer of a known bug: after a brak in the internet conncetion or between the NTRIP Caster and the NTRIP server the NTRIP Client does not reinitilize correctly.

+- **swipos2-0.py**:   This script solve the knowned bug of swipos.py and sucessufully reinitilize the NTRIP-Caster after a internet deconnection.
+However un minor bug has appear : the distance between the base station and the receiver position tend to grow with time ater it expereince interent deconnection.
+This issues has not enough be study but it doesn't had degrade the solution to be visible on our results.
+To fix this problem I suggest to flush the threading list of gga nmea message after each decconnation.

-- **swipos_Michael_Test.py**:   This Script send a fixe NMEA string to the ntrip caster Swipos.
+- **swipos_fixgga.py**:   This Script send a fixe NMEA string to the ntrip caster Swipos.
 It work indipendently of a GNSS receiver.
-Therefore it can be used to test the connection.
+Therefore it can be used to test the connection messages.

-- **swipos_Michael_backup.py**: This script is a junk script.

 # News:
 - **swipos.py**: